Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 closest
 ```

+As a result, we now have found the closest stop for each building including the attributes of the closest stops that were merged into the results.
+The last column in the table shows the distance in meters between a given building and the closest stop.
+The distance is only returned upon request as we did by specifying `distance_col="distance"`.
+The column `index_right` provides information about the index number of the closest stop in the `stops` GeoDataFrame.
+If you look carefully, you can see that the number of rows in our result has actually increased slightly from the original (158731 vs 159818).
+This happens because for some geometries in the `buildings` GeoDataFrame, the distance between the building and two (or more) stops have been exactly the same (i.e. they are equidistant).
+In such cases, the `sjoin_nearest()` will store both records into the results by duplicating the building information and attaching information from the stops into separate rows accordingly.
+In some cases, this can cause trouble for further analysis, so it is good to be careful and investigate whether any duplicate buildings have emerged into the results.
+If they have emerged, and if this causes issues in your analysis, you might need to pick one of them based on some criteria.
+Alternatively, you can just pick the first (or last) one if you do not have any specific justification for making the selection.

-As a result, we now have found the closest stop for each building and also merged the attributes of the `stops` GeoDataFrame into the results.
-The last column in the table shows the distance in meters between a given building and the closest stop to it which we specified to be stored in the column `distance`.
-The `%time` command at the beginning of the cell provided us some details about the time it took to find the nearest neighbors and merge the data.
-As we can see the computations are very efficient taking only a matter of some microseconds for the almost 160 thousand observations.
-We can make this even faster by specifying a `max_distance` parameter the maximum search distance from a given geometry.
-Here, we specify the maximum distance to be 100 meters from each building:
+The `%time` command at the beginning of the cell provides us some details about the time it took to find the nearest neighbors and merge the data between the two GeoDataFrames.
+As we can see, the computations are very efficient taking only a matter of some microseconds for almost 159 thousand observations.
+We can make this even faster by specifying a `max_distance` parameter that specifies the maximum search distance.
+Here, we specify the maximum distance as 100 meters from each building:

 ```python
 %time